-If your dog is like most others, this is the time of year when you start to notice irritated paws, watery eyes, and a whole lot of scratching.
-With springtime also comes allergies, and sometimes it seems that no matter what you do, your fur-baby is never without the itchies.
+If your dog is like most, this time of year you start noticing irritated paws, watery eyes, and scratching.
+It’s allergy season alright, and it seems that no matter what you do, your fur-baby is never without the itchies.
 One way to curb your dog’s allergies is by making a super simple hypoallergenic shampoo.

 1 tbsp.
-Coconut Oil: This acts as the glycerin in most shampoos– that which binds all the ingredients!
+Coconut Oil | This acts as the glycerin in most shampoos– that which binds all the ingredients!
 In addition to all its other wonderful nutritional properties, coconut oil is an amazing cleansing and moisturizing solution as long as your dog is not allergic.
 Alternatives to coconut oil include olive oil or vegetable glycerin.

 2 tbsp.
-Bronner’s Soap: A lot of DIY recipes call for dish detergent as the soap base, but if you’ve ever done a load of dishes by hand, you know how much detergent can dry out your skin.
+Bronner’s Soap | A lot of DIY recipes call for dish detergent as the soap base, but if you’ve ever done a load of dishes by hand, you know how much detergent can dry out your skin.
 The same goes for your dog.
 Dr. Bronner’s is an animal-friendly (and cruelty-free!) soap base for your dog’s shampoo.
 They make all types of soap that are perfect for diluting, but for dogs, we recommend their Baby Unscented soap (the light blue label), which is fragrance-free and contains just a few ingredients.

 1 tsp.
 Apple Cider Vinegar | ACV is the purifying element of this recipe, as its bacteria-killing superpower will strip away the dirt from your dog’s coat.
 Adding a small amount of ACV to the shampoo is all you need to reap the benefits without making your dog smell like a salad.

 10 drops of Essential Oils | Leave your pup smelling nice and fresh with one of these skin-friendly essential oils.
 This part is optional and up to the discretion of the owner and preference of the dog.
-While some oils will dry the skin out, some oils you can use include Frankincense, Chamomile, and Lavender.
+While certain oils dry the skin out, some oils you can use include Frankincense, Chamomile, and Lavender.

 1/2 cup water: This is to dilute the shampoo– a little will go a long way!